react-navigation/react-navigation/docs/guides/Screen-Nav-Options.md

   - route2: A TabNavigator
 ```

+Set `headerMode: "screen"` in StackNavigatorConfig.
 Now, when `route2` is active, you would like to hide the header.
 It's easy to hide the header for `route1`, and it should also be easy to do it for `route2`.
 This is what Default Navigation Options are for - they are simply `navigationOptions` set on a navigator:

 ```js
 TabNavigator({